Content verified:

 But the biggest challenge facing Sea-to-Sky commercial property owners has historically been access to qualified roofing contractors.
 Most commercial roofing companies are based in Metro Vancouver.
 A service call to Whistler means a two-hour drive each way, which means higher costs, slower response times, and a tendency to defer maintenance visits.
 The result: Sea-to-Sky commercial properties are among the most underserved - and under-maintained - in the region.

 Tourism-dependent businesses in Whistler, Squamish, and Pemberton cannot afford roof failures during peak season.
-A hotel leak during ski season or a restaurant closure during a summer festival isn't just a repair cost — it's lost revenue and reputational damage.
+A hotel leak during ski season or a restaurant closure during a summer festival is not just a repair cost - it is lost revenue and reputational damage.

 Raven Roofing changes the equation.
 We are the only RCABC-certified roofing contractor with local crews in the Sea-to-Sky corridor.